Pi Approximation Day: The Esoteric Secrets of the Number π

 “Things are organised following a model, a scheme, a logical series.
 Even the tiny snowflake includes a numerical basis in its structure.
 Therefore, if we manage to discover the secret meaning of numbers, we will know the secret meaning of reality.”

 But is Martin correct?
 Can all philosophical questions and truths be expressed in mathematics?
 Will we eventually calculate our way out of ethical dilemmas?
-Can we improve our understanding of Shakespeare by expressing his prose in formal language?
+Can we improve our understanding of Shakespeare by expressing his prose in mathematics?

 I tend to agree with Professor Martin Seldon, played by John Hurt in the same movie, who said:

-This is why I celebrate Pi Approximation Day, it recognises the beauty of mathematics but also shows that the infinite precision demanded by mathematical theory is but a construct of our mind.
+Even though Pi has an infinite number of decimals, as an engineer, this simple approximation is good enough for most applications and has been very useful in my professional life.
+Pi Approximation Day recognises the beauty of mathematics but also shows that the infinite precision demanded by mathematical theory is but a construct of our mind.